Pets in South Korea: Dog meat consumption in South Korea

-A controversial topic in South Korea is Bosintang.
-Bosintang is a soup made from dog meat.
+A controversial topic in South Korea is Bosintang, a soup made from dog meat.
 It is not illegal to slaughter and distribute dogs for consumption in South Korea.
 Opponents of the practice argue all dogs can be pets, but proponents argue that pets and edible dogs can be separated.
 There is a worldwide controversy over Korea's consumption of dog meat.
 Opponents of dog meat culture advocate for the protection of animal rights in the country.

+On January 9, 2024, the South Korean parliament passed a law prohibiting the breeding and slaughter of dogs for consumption, which will take effect in 2027 following a three-year grace period.